5 ways to reduce the size of a PDF file

-Whether you are using Adobe Acrobat or Nitro PDF Professional you can reduce PDF size in a simple yet highly effective way.
+Whether you are using Adobe Acrobat or Nitro PDF Professional, you can reduce PDF size in a simple, yet highly effective way.
 The “Save” feature is often much faster than the “Save As”, simply because any additional changes to the file are appended at the end of the file, without a complete rewrite, so a bulk of info is just adding up.
-Instead, by using the “Save As” feature you can forget about this and reduce PDF size.
+Instead, by using the “Save As” feature, you can forget about this and reduce PDF size.
+You can also use PDF Scanner App if you often save and share your PDF files using a mobile phone.

 All you have to do is: